innovationchef/connect4/ReadMe.md

 # Connect4 Game Backend

 ### Description
-This code has been developed as a part of Pratilipi Hiring Challenge conducted on Hackerearth.
+This code has been developed as a part of XXXXX Hiring Challenge conducted on YYYY Platform.
 This application provides the backend APIs for the connect4 game. <br>
 To know more or get your hands dirty, please visit - https://www.mathsisfun.com/games/connect4.html <br>